UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 Installing your own packages
 ----------------------------

 Sometimes you will need R packages that are not already installed.
+[RB: the teaching goal is to use an existing R package.
+Both clusters have many pre-installed R packages, so running a pre-installed R package is an achievable first teaching goal, that I suggest to do first.]

+The solution
-The solution to this is to install your own packages.
+to this is to install your own packages.
 These packages will usually come from CRAN (https://cran.r-project.org/) - the Comprehensive R Archive Network, or sometimes from other places, like GitHub or R-Forge